Cable execs wary as Google acquires Motorola boxes

-NEW YORK The pay-TV industry is nervously watching Google Inc's acquisition of Motorola Mobility -- the largest supplier of set-top boxes to consumers' homes.
+NEW YORK, Aug 16 The pay-TV industry is nervously watching Google Inc's (GOOG.O) acquisition of Motorola Mobility (MMI.N) -- the largest supplier of set-top boxes to consumers' homes.
+[ID:nL3E7JF1LD]

 While the mobile device business of Motorola Mobility has naturally attracted most of the attention, cable executives immediately noticed that for them the deal means working with a company they have clashed with in the past on a range of issues from so-called net neutrality to piracy.

-"There's a general malaise toward Google with us and I'm sure with the other cable companies," said one executive at a large cable provider who asked not to be named as his company would likely still have to deal with Google.
-"If this was HP or Microsoft I'm sure we'd have been indifferent."
+"There's a general malaise towards Google with us and I'm sure with the other cable companies," said one executive at a large cable provider who asked not to be named as his company would likely still have to deal with Google.
+"If this was HP (HPQ.N) or Microsoft (MSFT.O) I'm sure we'd have been indifferent."

 Cable and phone companies have viewed Google suspiciously ever since the No. 1 search engine used its muscle to get regulators to back 'net neutrality' rules that would prevent Internet service providers from rationing access to their networks.
 The cable and ISPs wanted to be able to manage congestion by blocking certain traffic or charging for passing through their pipes, for example.